Zaccaria (company): History

-The company was founded as a manufactory for pinball arcade games in Bologna by the three brothers Marino, Franco and Natale Zaccaria.
+The company was founded as a manufacturer of pinball arcade games in Bologna by the three brothers Marino, Franco and Natale Zaccaria.
 The logo consists of their initials.
 Zaccaria was led by Marino Zaccaria, a former manager of a bar near Bologna.

-At their best time, Zaccaria was the third largest company of pinball machines in the world after Bally and Williams.
+In 1975 it began exporting to other European countries, followed by the rest of the world including Japan, Australia, and America.
+At their peak, Zaccaria was the third largest manufacturer of pinball machines in the world after Bally and Williams.
 The company also entered into the video arcade game sector in the late 1970s.
-Therefore, they licensed games and developed some games with their own designs.
+They both licensed games and developed games of their own design.